ian-morgan99/ComfyUI-Text-To-3D-Mesh/README.md

 This model uses the Stable Diffusion 3.5 Model that is provided as part of the ComfyUI default templates, and the Hunyuan Image to 3D Mesh Template.

+There are two versions:

+The newer, high resolution version uses a slightly different node for the 3D representation.
+It requires only a single prompt, describing the item in as much detail as possible and will produce a GLB file.
+It then creates 4 images for the front back left and right and uses those to develop the 3D model file.

+THe older, lower resolution version works by:

 Provide the workflow with a description of the item you want to 3D model, from the front, back, left and right, and it will generate 4 images from that text, and feed them into the Hunyuan engine.

 Example: